BONSAMURAIS/enhancements/beps/0001-bep-template.md

 ## Copyright

-All BEPs must be licensed with [CC0](https://creativecommons.org/publicdomain/zero/1.0/) - adapt the following text:

-  To the extent possible under law, **a name** has waived all copyright and related or neighboring rights to Bonsai Enhancement Proposal **some number**.
-This work is published from: **a country**.

-To the extent possible under law, Chris Mutel has waived all copyright and related or neighboring rights to Bonsai Enhancement Proposal 1: BONSAI (BEP) Enhancement Proposal Template.
-This work is published from: Switzerland.
+To the extent possible under law, Chris Mutel and Romain Sacchi have waived all copyright and related or neighboring rights to Bonsai Enhancement Proposal 1: BONSAI (BEP) Enhancement Proposal Template.
+This work is published from: Switzerland & Denmark.